Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Medina (Historic Center)

-The UNESCO-listed Medina offers traditional riads and dars (traditional houses).
+The UNESCO-listed Medina offers traditional riads and dars.
 These properties provide authentic Moroccan living experiences but may require renovation.
 The Medina appeals to buyers seeking cultural immersion and restoration projects.

 Gueliz (Modern City)